 Certain forms of gifts or donated properties may be subject to review prior to acceptance.
 Examples of gifts subject to prior review include, but are not limited to, tangible personal property, non-liquid securities, in-kind gifts and real estate.

-DMNH will not compensate, whether through commissions, finders’ fees, or other means, any third party for directing a gift or a donor to the Museum.
+DelMNS will not compensate, whether through commissions, finders’ fees, or other means, any third party for directing a gift or a donor to the museum.

-This Gift Acceptance Policy was approved by the DMNH Board of Trustees on June 9, 2017.
+This Gift Acceptance Policy was approved by the Board of Trustees on June 9, 2017.